v7labs/darwin-py/docs/torch.md

 lr_scheduler = torch.optim.lr_scheduler.StepLR(optimizer, step_size=3, gamma=0.1)
 ```

-And finally we define our training loop and train the model for 10 full epochs.
+And finally, we define our training loop and train the model for 10 full epochs.

 ```python
 # let's train it for 10 epochs